Altisource Asset Management (NYSE:AAMC) Now Covered by Analysts at StockNews.com

-Analysts at StockNews.com assumed coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a report released on Wednesday.
+Stock analysts at StockNews.com began coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a research note issued to investors on Thursday.
 The brokerage set a “hold” rating on the stock.

 Altisource Asset Management Company Profile